onap/modeling-modelspec/docs/ONAP release 1 spec/im/ns-im.rst

 NSD
 ^^^

 The NSD information element is a template whose instances are used by the VF-C for the lifecycle management of NSs.
+Note that NSD is actually defined as a special type of service descriptor, whose serviceType is set to "Network".
+In the same time, NSD can be included into an End-to-End service descriptor, as a resource or in other words, nested service.

 +---------------+-----------+-------------+----------+--------------------------------------------+
 |   Attribute   | Qualifier | Cardinality |  Content |                 Description                |